UFrameIT/UFrameIT.github.io/index.md

 A particular UFrameIT game like instantiates the framework with
 * a 3D World that acts as a game setting and additional gadgets for interacting with it, and
-* a [MMT](https://kwarc.info/projects/mmt) formalization of the learning objects conveyed by the  game.
+* a [MMT](https://kwarc.info/projects/mmt) formalization of the concepts conveyed by the game and the scrolls that describe them.

 The latter builds on builds on the
 [Math-in-the-Middle Ontology (MitM)](https://gl.mathhub.info/MitM) - a general-purpose